MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

 ### Code

-* [Stack Overflow](https://stackoverflow.com/), [CSS-Tricks](https://css-tricks.com/) and [W3Schools](https://www.w3schools.com/) were consulted for the developing process and to get some useful information for desing.
+* [Stack Overflow](https://stackoverflow.com/), [CSS-Tricks](https://css-tricks.com/) and [W3Schools](https://www.w3schools.com/) were consulted for the developing process and to get some useful information for design.

-* The code for the popups was made using a youtube video tutorial [Youtube](https://www.youtube.com/watch?v=ZMhEVSvSwwk)
+* The code for the pop-ups was made using a YouTube video tutorial [YouTube](https://www.youtube.com/watch?v=ZMhEVSvSwwk)

 * The orientation landscape block was taken from [CSS-Tricks](https://css-tricks.com/snippets/css/orientation-lock/)